AntonTheDev/FlightAnimator/README.md

 ##Advanced Use

-The dynamic nature of the framework won't always perform the way that you expect at first, and may take a few tweaks to get it just right.
+Due to the dynamic nature of the framework, it won't always perform the way that you expect at first, and may take a few tweaks to get it just right.
 FlightAnimator has a few settings that allow for customization your animation duration.

 The options you have are the following: